seung-lab/fill_voids/README.md

 ### Current Algorithm

-1. Allocate a uint8 zeroed 3D image that is 2 voxels larger than the binary input image along each dimension.
-2. Paint the input image into the new image such that there is a black border around it setting foreground as 2.
-3. Flood fill (six connected) from a spot on the border (arbitarily taken to be (0,0,0)) and label the flood fill as 1.
+1. Raster scan and mark every foreground voxel `2` for pre-existing foreground.
+2. Raster scan each face of the current image and the first time a black pixel (`0`) is encountered after either starting or enountering a foreground pixel, add that location to a stack.
+3. Flood fill (six connected) with the visited background color (`1`) in sequence from each location in the stack that is not already foreground.
-4. Write out a binary image the same size as the input from the temporary buffer where foreground is set as buffer != 1 (i.e. 0 or 2).
+4. Write out a binary image the same size as the input mapped as buffer != 1 (i.e. 0 or 2).
+This means non-visited holes and foreground will be marked as `1` for foreground and the visited background will be marked as `0`.

 We improve performance significantly by using libdivide to make computing x,y,z coordinates from array index faster, by scanning right and left to take advantage of machine memory speed, by only placing a neighbor on the stack when we've either just started a scan or just passed a foreground pixel while scanning.

-### Future Binary Version Improvements

-It would be possible to skip the allocating and painting steps by walking along each side of the image and adding newly encountered voids as seed points to the stack.
-This reduces the memory usage to near zero.

 ### Multi-Label Concept